Henry-Sarabia/igdb/README.md

 ```

 The rest of the service functions work much the same way; they are concise and
-function as you would expect.
+behave as you would expect.
+The [documentation](https://godoc.org/github.com/Henry-Sarabia/igdb#pkg-examples)
+contains several examples on how to use each service function.

 Service functions by themselves allow you to retrieve a considerable amount of
 information from the IGDB but sometimes you need more control over the results